fortrabbit/craft-copy/README.md

 ## Requirements

-* A local development environment including: Craft 3|4, PHP 8 and Composer.
+* A local development environment including: Craft 5 (since version 3), PHP 8 and Composer.
 * The following binaries should be executable: `php`, `mysqldump`, `git` and `rsync`
 * A SSH key installed should with your fortrabbit Account (no password auth so far)
 * You need to have an App with fortrabbit